oracle/weblogic-kubernetes-operator/docs-source/content/faq/resource-settings.md

 ##### Configuring heap size

 If you specify Pod memory limits, Oracle recommends configuring WebLogic Server heap sizes as a percentage.
 The JVM will interpret the percentage as a fraction of the limit.
-This is done using the JVM `-XX:MinRAMPercentage` and `-XX:MaxRAMPercentage` options in the `USER_MEM_ARGS` [Domain resource environment variable]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}).
+This is done using the JVM `-XX:MinRAMPercentage` and `-XX:MaxRAMPercentage` options in the `USER_MEM_ARGS` [Domain environment variable]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}).
 For example:

 ```
   spec: